emarsden/ipp-el/README.md

-Eventually it would be nice to modify the Emacs printing API to support this type of direct printing, so that a user could set `ps-printer-name` to "ipp://modern-printer:631/" or "lpd://ancient-printer/queue" (it would be easy to write a package similar to this one implementing the LPD protocol at the network level; the LDP protocol is very simple).
+Eventually it would be nice to modify the Emacs printing API to support this type of direct printing, so that a user could set `ps-printer-name` to "ipp://modern-printer:631/" or "lpd://ancient-printer/queue" (it would be easy to write a package similar to this one implementing the LPD protocol at the network level; the LPD protocol is very simple).

 Thanks to Vinicius Jose Latorre and Marc Grégoire for patches and to Colin Marquardt and Andrew Cosgriff for help in debugging.